obah2008/Safeline-WAF/README.md

 - We can now access the DVWA dashboard by pasting the servers IP address into a browser
 <img width="1365" height="666" alt="Screenshot 2025-07-16 093449" src="https://github.com/user-attachments/assets/ef7d0e52-eea8-4ec7-9108-b5ada5a7d1e9" />

+### Importing DVWA to safeline
+Now that we have safeline and DVWA set up and configured we can imp